NotFoundLabs/TRC-404/0404-trc-404-standard.md

 ```

-Tags were calculated via tlbc as follows (request_flag is equal to `0x7fffffff` and response flag is equal to `0x80000000`):
+Tags were calculated via tlbc as follows (request flag is equal to `0x7fffffff` and response flag is equal to `0x80000000`):

-`crc32('add_nft_supply query_id:uint64 current_nft_balance:uint64 new_nft_number:uint64 owner_address_of_sender_trc404_wallet:MsgAddress response_destination:MsgAddress = InternalMsgBody') = 0xf1d2a5a3 & 0x7fffffff = 0x71d2a5a3`
+`crc32('add_nft_supply query_id:uint64 new_nft_number:uint64 nft_represent_ft_amount:(VarUInteger 16 owner_address_of_sender_trc404_wallet:MsgAddress response_destination:MsgAddress = InternalMsgBody') = 0x9aeb1fdb & 0x7fffffff = 0x1aeb1fdb`

-`crc32('educe_one_nft query_id:uint64 item_index:uint64 owner_address_of_sender_trc404_wallet:MsgAddress response_destination:MsgAddress = InternalMsgBody') = 0xc0d7c55d & 0x7fffffff = 0x40d7c55d`
+`crc32('reduce_nft_suplly query_id:uint64 item_index:uint64 owner_address_of_sender_trc404_wallet:MsgAddress response_destination:MsgAddress = InternalMsgBody') = 0xc5b21c1b & 0x7fffffff = 0x45b21b1b`

-`crc32('reduce_one_nft query_id:uint64 item_index:uint64 from:MsgAddress to:MsgAddress  response_destination:MsgAddress = InternalMsgBody') = 0xc476fc05 & 0x7fffffff = 0x4476fc05`
+`crc32('request_transfer_one_ft_and_nft query_id:uint64 item_index:uint64 from:MsgAddress to:MsgAddress  response_destination:MsgAddress = InternalMsgBody') = 0xc476fc05 & 0x7fffffff = 0x4476fc05`

 # Drawbacks
-Because TRC404 protocol might burn NFTs and mint NFTs when user transfer TRC404 jetton,the gas fee will higher than common Jetton transfer and NFT transfer.
+Because TRC404 protocol might burn NFTs and mint NFTs when user transfers TRC404 jetton,the gas fee will higher than common Jetton transfer and NFT transfer.

 # Rationale and alternatives

-## Why do we need to set owned_nft_number in nft collection contract?
+## Why do we need to set owned_nft_number in TRC404 wallet contract?
-As mentioned in the drawbacks,if we don't set the owned_nft_number, it will cost an extremely high gas fee when we transfer a large number TRC404 jetton.After we set the owned_nft_number,let's say 5, the gas fee will not be more than 0.5 Ton no matter how much TRC404 jetton you transfer.
+As mentioned in the drawbacks,if we don't set the owned_nft_number, it will cost an extremely high gas fee when we transfer a large number TRC404 jetton.After we set the owned_nft_number,let's say 5, the gas fee will not be more than 0.8 Ton no matter how much TRC404 jetton you transfer.

 # Prior art
 1. [Ethereum ERC404 Protocol implementation](https://github.com/Pandora-Labs-Org/erc404)